strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 2. **Optional: Store all requirement content inside the source comment**

-If WHAT/WHY/HOW/API are clearly separated:

-- It becomes possible to reduce or remove the need for sidecar files.
+If WHAT/WHY/HOW/API are clearly separated, it becomes possible to reduce or remove the need for sidecar files.
 All requirement content can be stored directly inside the function's comment block.
 This simplifies the workflow by removing the need to mirror the sidecar file structure, while still preserving clarity and traceability.

-- It also becomes possible to place the less textual or less narrative information toward the end of the comment block.
+The less textual or less narrative information can be stored in the end of the comment block.
 A developer can quickly locate the required aspect by searching for its field name, knowing that the more "noisy" meta-information is placed at the bottom of the comment.

+This optional part of the proposal does not remove the possibility of storing high-level requirements (HLRs) in sidecar files.
+With this split, a clear separation can be achieved: HLRs can be stored in sidecar files, and LLRs are stored in the source code.

 ## WHAT/WHY/HOW/API fields